-Credit Europe Bank (Romania) S.A. is a joint stock Romanian company, founded in 1993, managed under unitary system under the Companies' Law no 31 / 1990, as amended and supplemented and under the Government Emergency Ordinance no. 99 / 2006 on credit institutions and capital adequacy, as amended and supplemented, with its headquarters in Bucharest, 6th district, 26Z Timisoara Blvd, Anchor Plaza building, registered at the Trade Register under no. J40/18074/1993, sole registration number RO 4315966 and registered in the Banking Registry under no. RB-PJR-40-018/18.02.1999.
+Credit Europe Bank (Romania) S.A. is a joint stock Romanian company, founded in 1993, managed under unitary system under the Companies' Law no 31/1990, as amended and supplemented and under the Government Emergency Ordinance no. 99/2006 on credit institutions and capital adequacy, as amended and supplemented, with its headquarters in Bucharest, 6th district, 26Z Timisoara Blvd, Anchor Plaza building, registered at the Trade Register under no. J40/18074/1993, sole registration number RO 4315966 and registered in the Banking Registry under no. RB-PJR-40-018/18.02.1999.

-The Bank is part of Credit Europe Bank NV, an international group that provides financial services and operations, holding around 1,100 employees in 8 countries, namely: the Netherlands (the headquarters of the Bank), Germany, Romania, Switzerland, Malta, Ukraine, Turkey and United Arab Emirates.
+The Bank is part of Credit Europe Bank NV, an international group that provides financial services and operations, on 31.12.2022 holding banking subsidiaries in Romania, Switzerland and Ukraine, branches in Germany and Malta and a representative office in Turkey.

-The parent company Credit Europe Bank NV, headquartered in the Netherlands, Amsterdam, prepares consolidated annual financial statements available on the website www.crediteuropebank.co.
+The parent company Credit Europe Bank NV, headquartered in the Netherlands, Amsterdam, prepares consolidated annual financial statements available on the website www.crediteuropebank.com.